The recently refurbished Kalahari Anib Lodge is one of the larger lodges...

 Generally recommended for children: Yes

 Notes: Though Kalahari Anib Lodge is not specially geared towards children, they try hard to be flexible, varying the length of the activities for children, and the meal times.
+They also allow children age 2+ on game drives.

 Power supply: Mains Electricity